Notice of Pre-AIA or AIA Status

 Claim(s) 1-6, 9 and 22-29 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Farrington et al. (Farrington et al., “Helios: A Hybrid Electrical/Optical Switch Architecture for Modular Data Centers”, SIGCOMM' 10, ACM, 2010) in view of Hosseini et al. (U.S. Patent Application Pub.
 2022/0413216 A1) and Lam et al. (U.S. Patent 11,099,338 B2).

-Regarding claim 1, Farrington et al. teaches in FIG. 3 a system comprising: an electrical block including a plurality of electrical switches (Pod 0, Pod 1, Pod 2 and Pod 3) configured to route signals in an electrical domain; and an optical block including a plurality of optical switches (Core 1, Core 2, …, Core 5), wherein each of the plurality of optical switches are coupled to each of the plurality of electrical switches in the electrical block, and configured to route signals in an optical domain.
+Regarding claim 1, Farrington et al. teaches in FIG. 3 a system comprising: an electrical block including a plurality of electrical switches (Pod 0, Pod 1, Pod 2 and Pod 3) configured to route signals in an electrical domain; and an optical block including a plurality of optical switches (Core 1, Core 2, …, Core 5), wherein the plurality of optical switches are coupled to the plurality of electrical switches in the electrical block, and configured to route signals in an optical domain.
 The differences between Farrington et al. and the claimed invention are (a) Farrington et al. does not teach a substrate and multi-chip module (MCM) assembly, (b) a number of optical ports, (c) Farrington et al. does not teach routing electrical signals via electrical traces and routing optical signals via waveguides, and (d) wherein the optical block comprises at least one optical switch die and at least one transceiver die, and wherein the one or more waveguides connect the at least one optical switch die to the at least one transceiver die on the substrate.

 Hosseini et al. teaches in FIG. 1A a system comprising a substrate 104, an electrical block 103 and an optical block 101 co-package together on the substrate.
 FIG. 1A also includes at least one optical switch die 101, and at least one transceiver die 102, and a number of optical ports 111.
 Hosseini et al. teaches in FIGs. 5A-5E multi-chip package (equivalent to multi-chip module of instant claim).
 Hosseini et al. further teaches in paragraph [0015] routing optical signal through integrated optical waveguides.
 One of ordinary skill in the art would have been motivated to combine the teaching of Hosseini et al. with the system of Farrington et al. because integrating chips on a common substrate reduces the size of the system and increases reliability.
 Farrington et al. also teaches on page 3, right col., first paragraph that integration reduces cost.
 Thus it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use multi-chip technology to mount the chips of the system of Farrington et al. on a common substrate, as taught by Hosseini et al.